Undergraduate Advising Frequently Asked Questions

 The courses you have completed are reflected in your online UH account and you may update your copy of your degree plan to reflect the requirements you have satisfied.

 In planning future semesters you may consult the course sequence available at the web site for your major.
 The course sequence shows the prerequisites for the courses and if the course is only offered in the spring or fall.
-To find the web site for your major go to tech.uh.edu and locate your major under the "Programs & Degrees" tab.
+Locate your major under the "Programs & Degrees" tab.

 An academic advisor cannot place you in a closed class.
 To be enrolled in a College of Technology closed class you will need the permission of the instructor and the department.
 A representative of the department will have to place you in the closed class if the instructor approves your admission to the class.